-Please refer to the front page of the website for changes in the process due to Covid19 for the Fall 2020 semester.
+Please refer to the front page of the website for changes in the process due to Covid19.

 The green permit is the highest level permit and gives students the most access to tools and machines including mills and lathes.
 The training and experience gained from getting a green permit will make you a better engineer.
 Once issued, the green permit does not expire.